NIAENGD/Lecture-Tools/README.md

    The runtime stack relies on CPU-only builds of `faster-whisper`, `PyMuPDF`, `Pillow`, and `typer`.
 The first transcription run downloads the selected Whisper model into `assets/` automatically.
+GPU acceleration is optional and requires manual setup (see below).

 4. Launch the new web experience: